dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

   tiny.add("Hello!"); // Error.
 }
 ```

-Note that `it` is subject to promotion in the above example.
-This is safe
-because there is no way to override this would-be final instance variable.

 An instance creation of an extension type, `V<T>(o)`, will evaluate to a
 reference to the representation object, with the static type `V<T>` (and